 © 2013 Early Theatre

 Maura Giles-Watson, "John Rastell’s London Stage: Reconstructing Repertory and Collaborative Practice," Early Theatre 16, no. 2 (2013): 171-184.

 Digital USD Citation

 Giles-Watson, Maura, "John Rastell’s London Stage: Reconstructing Repertory and Collaborative Practice" (2013).
-English Faculty Publications.
+English: Faculty Scholarship.
 3.